shahzaibkhan2/Python-Coordinate-Geometry-Projects/README.md

-# Python-Expert-Calculus-Projects
+# Python-Calculus-Expert-Projects
-This repository consists of Python Projects for expert level
+This repository consists of Python Projects for expert level.